dantodev/php-form-builder/README.md

 The builder is based on `Form` and `FormElement` classes. `Form` classes get registered on `FormBuilder` while `FormElement` classes are associated with `Form` instances.

-The example uses some traits (e.g. `Dtkahl\FormBuilder\Traits\FormTrait`) with some basic methods which are required by the interfaces, you have to implement for `Form` and `FormElement` classes.
-I do highly recommend to use them to save a bunch of time. :)

 #### Create Container

 The container provides an instance the `FormBuilder` class.
 We pass an array of properites to the constructor.
 (Optional, but needed in this example).

-Properties on FormBuilder (and later FormTrait and FormElementTrait) are implemented by using [dtkahl/php-array-tools](https://github.com/dtkahl/php-array-tools).
+Properties on FormBuilder (and later Form and FormElement) are implemented by using [dtkahl/php-array-tools](https://github.com/dtkahl/php-array-tools).

 ```php
 $container['FormBuilder'] = function ($c) {